Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 ```

 > [!NOTE]
-> Server and Management VLANs use static IP assignment, so no DHCP scopes are needed for VLAN 20 and 99.
+> Infrastructure, Server, and Management VLANs use static IP assignment only.
+No DHCP scopes are needed for VLAN 5, 20, and 99.

 ---